hewkawar/cCapture/README.md

 ## Usage

 - Launch the application.
-- Select the capture mode.
-- Use the hotkey or UI button to take a screenshot.
+- Use the hotkey to exit.
-- Find your screenshots in the output folder.

 ## Contributing